|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Did you know that you can make your own hot roll mix?
+Hot roll mix is called for in recipes such as cinnamon rolls, dinner rolls, and stew biscuits.
 The commercial mix comes in relatively small boxes, and it's pretty expensive.
 Plus it has emulsifiers and preservatives in it.
-Make your own for pennies with this recipe and you'll know exactly what's in it.
+Luckily, you can easily make your own for just pennies—and you'll know exactly what's in it.

 About 3 to 4 cups of this homemade hot roll mix can be substituted for the commercial blend.
-You must add 1 package of instant blend dry yeast to the recipe along with the mix every time you use it.
+Remember, this is a mix, not a bread recipe, so you must add 1 package of instant blend dry yeast to the recipe along with the mix every time you use it.

 - 5 pounds all-purpose flour